 Cumulative Impact Analysis

 The cumulative impact analysis should include everything from the source impact analysis and existing sources that are part of the facility being evaluated.
-The DNR may require additional nearby sources to be included in the modeling analysis if they could cause a significant concentration gradient in the project area.
-Neighboring facilities are most likely to cause a significant concentration gradient.
+Adjacent facilities should be included in the modeling analysis if they have a Potential to Emit (PTE) that is greater than or equal to the applicable Significant Emission Rate (SER), or if the DNR has previously established that they need to be.
+The need to include an adjacent facility may be waived on a case-by-case basis (e.g. if their emissions are unlikely to interact)..
 Please contact the DNR to determine if any nearby sources need to be included.

 Modeled attainment of the NAAQS is based on the total ambient impact from the sources explicitly included in the analysis and the measured background levels.
 The NAAQS are listed in Table 2.
 Depending on the standard, the concentration that is compared to the NAAQS will vary.
 For example, the 3-hour SO2 NAAQS must not be exceeded more than once per year, so the highest concentration at each receptor is ignored, and the highest of the remaining concentrations (highest-second-high, or “H2H”) must be considered.